WilliamBMitchell/ctf/2021 Cyber-Fasttrack Spring/Crypto/CM01/README.md

 ## Solution

-I didn't figure this one out during the competition, but it turns out when you XOR `code.png` with `frame.png` you get a new image that is a valid QR code.
+I didn't figure this one out during the competition, but it turns out that when you XOR `code.png` with `frame.png` you get a new image that is a valid QR code.

 Initially running `zbarimg` against `frame.png` gave us the following message: